scrabbletank/farhome-rules/rulesdoc.md

 A creature with truesight can see into the ethereal plane, see through illusions, invisibility, and sees the true forms of all creatures.

 ##### Blind Sense
-Creatures with _Blind Sense_ have an unnatural ability to sense nearby creatures and add 2 superior dice to perception checks when attempting to spot hiding creatures.
-Creatures that have been spotted with _Blind Sense_ do not get any benefits from Invisibility, stealth, or hiding, and cannot be flanked by creatures inside the range of this sense. _Blind Sense_ is not effected by line of sight, perceiving creatures through cover or terrain.
+Creatures with _Blind Sense_ have an innate ability to sense nearby creatures, adding 2 superior dice to perception challenges when attempting to spot hidden creatures.
+Creatures detected with _Blind Sense_ gain no benefits from invisibility, stealth, or hiding, and cannot be flanked by creatures within this sense's range. _Blind Sense_ is unaffected by line of sight, allowing creatures to perceive others through cover or terrain.

 ##### Tremor Sense
 Creatures with _Tremor Sense_ see the world around them through vibrations.
 Creatures that have been spotted with _Tremor Sense_ do not get any benefits from Invisibility, stealth, or hiding. _Tremor Sense_ is not effected by line of sight, perceiving creatures through cover or terrain, however it has no effect on flying creatures.

 ##### Life Sense
-Creatures with _Life Sense_ can sense living creatures up to its range and add 2 superior dice to perception checks when attempting to perceive a living creature.
+Creatures with _Life Sense_ can sense living creatures up to its range and add 2 superior dice to perception challenges when attempting to perceive a living creature.
 Creatures that have been spotted with _Life Sense_ do not get any benefits from Invisibility, stealth, or hiding. _Life Sense_ is not effected by line of sight, perceiving creatures through cover or terrain.

 #### Mounts
-You may ride a willing creature as a mount as long as they are capable of carrying you.
-When mounted both creatures spend AP to take the move and sprint actions, and you may use these actions on either of the creatures turns.
-While mounted, moving through allied units counts as difficult terrain and while sprinting you cannot move through allies at all.
+You may ride a willing creature as a mount as long as it is capable of carrying you.
+When mounted, both creatures spend AP to take the move and sprint actions, and you may use these actions on either creature's turn.
+While mounted, moving through allied units counts as difficult terrain, and while sprinting, you cannot move through allies at all.

 #### Flying
-Creatures that are able to fly can use their movement to move vertically, following the same rules as normal movement.
-Unless the creature is able to hover, any effect that reduces their movement speed to 0, grapples, restrains, or knocks them prone causes them to fall from the air.
+Flying creatures can use their movement to ascend vertically, adhering to the same rules as horizontal movement.
+Unless the creature can hover, any effect that reduces its movement speed to 0, grapples, restrains, or knocks it prone causes it to plummet from the air.

 #### Falling
-If a creature is airborne at the start of their turn without a way of keeping themselves airborne, such as having flight, they fall to the ground.
-Falling happens immediately at the start of a creatures turn.
-Creatures fall 10 tiles per round, increasing the amount by 10 for each round they've spend falling.
-On hitting the ground or a solid object after falling 5 or more tiles they take 1/1 in bludgeoning damage for every 5 tiles they fell.
-A GM may require a creature falling less than 5 tiles to make a skill check, such as acrobatics, to see if they can land gracefully.
+If a creature is airborne at the start of its turn without a means to stay aloft, such as flight, it falls to the ground immediately.
+Falling occurs at the beginning of the creature's turn.
+Creatures plummet 10 tiles per round, with the rate increasing by 10 for each subsequent round of descent.
+Upon impact with the ground or a solid object after falling 5 tiles or more, they suffer 1/1 bludgeoning damage for every 5 tiles fallen.
+A GM may require a creature falling less than 5 tiles to attempt a skill challenge, such as acrobatics, to land gracefully.

 #### Prone and Crawling
-A prone creature grants combat advantage to all melee attackers, with ranged attacks adding 2 bad dice to their roll instead.
-A creature that is prone can crawl, spending an extra tile of movement for every tile travelled.
-Unless the creature has a move speed of 0 they can stand up by spending half of their move speed, rounded down.
+A prone creature grants combat advantage to all melee attackers and imposes a penalty of 2 bad dice on ranged attacks.
+A prone creature can crawl, using an additional tile of movement for every tile traveled.
+Unless the creature has a movement speed of 0, it can stand up by expending half of its movement speed, rounded up.

 #### Zone of Control
-A creatures zone of control is a representation of the area they threaten in combat.
-A creatures zone of control is determined by his weapons reach.
-For most weapons this covers the 5 adjacent tiles to the creature centered on the direction the creature is facing.
-If a creature is using a weapon with _Reach_ their zone of control is increased by the same amount.
-You may enter a creatures zone of control without penalty, but attempting to move out of a creatures zone of control allows them to make an opportunity attack against you.
-The 3 tiles behind a creature are not part of its zone of control and so do not provoke opportunity attacks.
+A creature's zone of control represents the area they threaten in combat, determined by their weapon's reach.
+For most weapons, this covers the 5 adjacent tiles centered on the direction the creature is facing.
+If a creature is using a weapon with _Reach_, their zone of control extends by the same amount.
+You can enter a creature's zone of control without penalty, but moving out of it allows them to make an opportunity attack against you.
+The 3 tiles directly behind a creature are exempt from its zone of control and do not provoke opportunity attacks.

 >**Variant Rule - Ignore Creature Facing**